f5devcentral/f5-rseries-training/docs/rseries_security.rst

     r10900-1-gsa(config-user-guest-user2)#

-When logging in as the user with the **user** role assigned, the aaa options in the CLI will be limited compared to a normal admin user.
-The CLI output below shows the full configuration options available to a typical admin user.
+When logging in as the user with the **user** role assigned, the configuration mode will be unavailable.
 The **user** role will prevent the user from entering config mode.

 .. code-block:: bash